 Why is carbon relevant?

-Any (new) manufacturing method producing highly refined carbon particles from atmospheric CO2 produced by Autofracture LLC will be open sourced (CC BY).
-Products built using the synthesized nanocarbon particles will be commercialized.
+Autofracture pledges any manufacturing method producing solid carbon particles from atmospheric CO2 produced by Autofracture LLC will be open sourced (CC BY) and a part of ONC.
+Products built using synthesized nanocarbon particles will be commercialized.